delzorro/dotfiles/README.md

 * .tmux.conf: ln -s .files/tmux.conf .tmux.conf

 ### 2. Install vim Plug
-My vim configurations contains vim Plug plugins, so you need to install vim Plug in order to use my .vimrc as intended.
+My vim configuration contains vim Plug plugins, so you need to install vim Plug in order to use my .vimrc as intended.
-Installing vim Plug can be accomplished by running the following command: curl -fLo ~/.vim/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
+Installing vim Plug can be accomplished by running the following command: curl -fLo ~/.vim/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim After above installation has completed, reload your .vimrc and type :PlugInstall (in normal mode) to install the plugins.